jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 ![](images/Input%20Output%20Parameter%20Passings.084.png)

 This diagram has two argument references in it.
-If you would simply invert the direction you’d get the following:
+If you might simply invert the direction you’d get the following:

 ![](images/Input%20Output%20Parameter%20Passings.085.png)